-- To assess worm burden of patient
+- To assess the worm burden of patient

-- Normal Saline (0.85% NaCl); Lugol’s Iodine
+- Normal saline (0.85% NaCl); Lugol’s Iodine

 - Glass slides

-- If desired the coverslip (s) can be sealed using petroleum jelly and Paraffin oil or other suitable sealing preparations.
+5. If desired the coverslip (s) can be sealed using petroleum jelly and Paraffin oil or other suitable sealing preparations.
 Sealing the coverslip keeps organisms from moving when using oil immersion objectives and prevents the preparation from drying out.

-- When a parasite like object comes into view, it should be more closely examined and identified under high power (40x) objective.
-High dry power examination should include at least one third of the coverslip area (both saline and iodine).
+- When a parasite-like object comes into view, switch to higher magnification to see the more detailed morphology of the object in question.
+It should be more closely examined and identified under high power (40x) objective.
+High dry power examination should include at least one-third of the coverslip area (both saline and iodine).